EE TV review 2022 (Apple TV)

 These aren’t add-ons as such, as you can’t pay for them through your EE account.
 And you can sign up to them without having EE TV.
 But you can watch them through the EE TV box and they will supplement your Freeview channels nicely.

-TV Player Plus offers 32 TV channels including Eurosport, HISTORY and Discovery Channel without a long-term contract.
+TV Player Premium offers 15+ TV channels including Comedy Central, Sky History, MTV, and Crime+Investigation without a long-term contract.
 NOW TV means you can get the best Sky content and channels such as Sky Atlantic on your EE TV box – again without a contract.

 MUBI and Rakuten TV